Demonic Spiders are known for providing more action than the player bargained for.

 The Flame Parasites from Evolva.
-Not only they have the ability throw huge fireballs towards you for massive damage, but they always catch fire after killed and ''explode'' after a few seconds.
-Depending of the battle, you may not be able to get far from the explosion, since you may still be fighting the remaining enemies.
+Not only do they have the ability throw huge fireballs towards you for massive damage, but they always catch fire after killed and explode after a few seconds.
+Depending on the battle, you may not be able to get far from the explosion, since you may still be fighting the remaining enemies.

 Thief: Haunts.
 Undead enemies are already annoying since they can't be knocked out, and the weapons capable of killing them are extremely limited.
 But zombies are slow and ghosts are easily avoidable, not to mention rare.
-Haunts on the other hand are semi-common late game foes, have incredible hearing, move much faster than anything else, and are even more skilled in swordplay than the human guards are.
+Haunts on the other hand are semi-common late-game foes, have incredible hearing, move much faster than anything else, and are even more skilled in swordplay than the human guards are.
 It's possible to beat them in a swordfight... theoretically.
 Almost all players prefer to simply run like hell if one spots them.
-What makes it worse is the extremely unnerving sounds they make: chains dragging and constant whispering about "flames around you... nothing but flames..." that turns into otherworldly Evil Laughter should they actually see you.